RTLucassen/spitz_classification/README.md

 # Artificial Intelligence-Based Classification of Spitz Tumors
-This repository contains all code and trained model parameters to support the paper:
+This repository contains all code to support the paper:

 ***"Artificial Intelligence-Based Classification of Spitz Tumors"***